Sina-Eshrati/Kanye-Quotes/README.md

 # Kanye-Quotes
-This program shows you Kanye quotes by using requests module and tkinter GUI
+This program shows you Kanye quotes by using the requests module and tkinter GUI